 Once it’s set up, a good password manager will be able to store an unlimited amount of login data, allowing you to safely navigate across platforms on all of your devices, regardless of whether they run the same software or have different makes.
 Password managers’ autofill features integrate either automatic or single-click login options to allow you to seamlessly move from your computer to your tablet or phone.

-A strong password manager should be built around advanced cryptographic algorithms, such as SHA-256.
+A strong password manager should be built around advanced cryptographic algorithms.
 Most programs employ either two-factor authentication (2FA) or biometrics.
 This adds a strong layer of security by pairing something you know, such as your password, with something you have, like your fingerprint or mobile phone.
 Finally, the program you choose should include a strong password generator.
 These applications create complex passwords that you can customize for length and characters to fit the password requirements for each account.

 Most password managers are now offering web surveillance and security alert features that monitor your email and password information on the web, cross-checking against known data breaches to inform you if any of your personal data is compromised.
 Additionally, security alerts can be set to inform you of any suspicious activity with your email or if anybody tries to gain access using your credentials.